How Does Surrogacy Work and What It Entails?

 According to Marie Claire’s survey, 23% of today’s women would opt for surrogacy if natural pregnancy is not possible.

-With the above statistics, it is safe to say that surrogacy is becoming a popular option among women today.
+With the above statistics, it is safe to say that surrogacy is becoming a popular option among Intended Parents today.
 Much of its fame is owed to celebrities who have embraced this process to have children.
 The most notable example is Kim Kardashian who relied on surrogacy to have her daughter Chicago.

 What is surrogacy?
-Who is a Surrogate?
+And who is a Surrogate?

 The word “Surrogate” literally means a person who acts as a substitute in another person’s absence.